statepipe/statepipe/pages/content/examples/custom-reducers/index.md

 ---
-title: custom reducers
+title: Custom Reducers
-description: defining and using custom reducers
+description: Using Handlebars as custom reducer.
 ---

 ## Custom Reducers

-This example will render a "tab menu" via custom output using Handlebars as template engine.
+This example will render a "tab menu" via custom output using **Handlebars** as template engine.

 See that Handlebars will create new elements ready for statepipe!